 b.
 Outline SWC

-This mode will place a Stormwater Control at the location clicked on the Plan and show an outline for you to layout the Stormwater Control area.
+This mode will place a Stormwater Control at the location clicked on Plan and show an outline for you to layout the Stormwater Control area.
 Your second click marks the end of the Stormwater Control.
 The figure below shows a Train being created in this mode.
-The width of the outline, specified by the "Outline Width" field, can be changed on the Build ribbon.
+The width of the outline (as specified by the "Outline Width" field) can be set/changed on the Build ribbon.
 If the next item to be placed is a Junction, Outline SWC mode acts as Drop SWC mode.

-Corners are added to Connections, and bends are added to Areas by holding the <Ctrl> key when clicking on Plan.
+Corners are added to Connections, and bends are added to Areas by pressing the <Ctrl> key when clicking on Plan.

 There are two ways to select the next Item to be placed using the Build ribbon; in the Build section of the Ribbon, or the Next Item button that becomes visible when a train is being created.
 The Next Item button also displays the icon of the next item that will be placed.